Webhooks

 signature = h.hexdigest()

-# Encrypting payload
+# Encrypting Payload

-Some of the webhook events can contain data that shouldn't be passed around in plain text.
-Such webhook payloads will be encrypted using AES 128 CBC (opens new window) NIST standard.
-As a shared secret we're using the secret
+Some webhook events may contain sensitive data that should not be transmitted in plain text.
+In these cases, webhook payloads will be encrypted using the AES 128 CBC (opens new window)CBC NIST standard.
+The secret provided when [creating a webhook (/webhooks.html#create-webhook) serves as the shared secret.

 Events with encrypted payloads:

-external-charge.create
+• external-charge.create

 Webhook payload is encrypted with implementation compatible with https://github.com/tasos-py/AES-Encryption-Classes (opens new window).

-# Testing webhooks
+# Testing Multiple Webhooks

-After you register your application's endpoint and Create Webhook you can trigger any of the Supported Events that you subscribed for.
-Trigger produces fake data that are send to your endpoint the same way webhook would.
-Since these data are not persisted and just fake, id
+After registering your application's endpoint and creating a webhook, you can trigger any of the Supported Events you've subscribed to.
+The trigger generates fake data that is sent to your endpoint in the same manner as a webhook.
+Since this data is not persisted and is only for testing purposes, id properties will be replaced with null.

 POST https://<org-uuid>.production.tratta.io/api/v1/webhooks/trigger